p-e-w/krill/README.md

   -s URL [URL ...], --sources URL [URL ...]
                         URLs to pull data from
   -S FILE, --sources-file FILE
-                        file from which to load source URLs -f REGEX [REGEX ...], --filters REGEX [REGEX ...] patterns used to select feed items to print -F FILE, --filters-file FILE
+                        file from which to load source URLs (OPML format assumed if filename ends with ".opml") -f REGEX [REGEX ...], --filters REGEX [REGEX ...] patterns used to select feed items to print -F FILE, --filters-file FILE